realjck/story-engine/README.md

 ## Use for lms / production

-Instructions for preparing your production files are documented in file names beginning with underscore (`_lorem ipsum`) in the source and assets folders.
+Instructions for preparing the production files are documented in file names beginning with underscore (`_lorem ipsum`) in the source and assets folders.
 These files should of course be excluded for production as well as the assets/app_src/ folder.

 **The `SOURCE/` folder is the web root (or zip root in case of a LMS package).**